Satyam5665/AssessMe.AI/README.md

 1. Clone the repository: `git clone https://github.com/your-username/assessme.ai`
 2. Install dependencies: `npm install`
 3. Run the application: `npm start`

-## Contributions

-Contributions are welcome!
-If you have ideas for improvements or feature requests, please open an issue or submit a pull request.

-## License

-This project will soon be under the license of [MIT License](LICENSE).

 ## Acknowledgments

 - Special thanks to WisperAI for its powerful language models that enhance the functionality of AI Interviewer.